Roxerg/Roxerg/README.md

 I have a [blog][4]

-🔭 I’m currently working on my dissertation <br>
+🌱 I’m currently working on my dissertation <br>
-🌱 I’m currently learning JavaScript <br>
+🔭 I’m currently looking for work <br>
-💬 Ask me about game design
-🚫 Don't ask me about AWS
 📫 How to reach me: [email][1], [twitter][3], [linkedin][2]
 😄 Pronouns: he/him